-Scoliosis primarily affects the skeletal system causing postural problems, which manifest as:
+Scoliosis primarily affects the skeletal system causing postural problems and the following symptoms:

 The structural deformity eventually affects other organs and may cause the following symptoms: